The AI Data Structure

 - The conversation history.

-- The results from the tools it has used.
+- The results of the tools it has used.

 - Its “plan” or next steps.

-The most common data flow in an AI system is the following:
+The most common data flow in an AI system is as follows:

-- The Agent receives an input: For example, a JSON object like
+- The Agent receives an input: For example, an object

-Get Emailstool. - The Agent prepares the data for the tool: It creates a new object with the parameters the tool needs, e.g.,
+Get Emailstool. - The Agent prepares the data for the tool: It creates a new object with the parameters the tool needs, for example

 Understanding this cycle is key to debugging flows and designing agents that can handle complex tasks.